Kevinle76/Charity-Funding-Predictor/Analysis.md

 - a baseline: manual attempt in which the hyperparameters of the neural network are predefined and fitted onto the data (72.9% accuracy) and

-- an optimized, automatic attempt in which the hyperparameters were systematically tested used keras (78.6% accuracy)
+- an optimized: automatic attempt in which the hyperparameters were systematically tested used keras (78.6% accuracy)

 ## 2. Graphs: